 Our vocation as Poor Clare Colettine Nuns is an answer to this gracious invitation and lofty challenge of our Holy Mother Saint Clare.

 It is our greatest joy and awesome privilege to "draw near to Our Lord Jesus Christ."
 We do this primarily in the daily Sacrifice of the Holy Mass, offered in Latin, in the Hours of the Divine Office prayed by day and by night also in Latin, the language of Holy Mother Church, by our hours of Eucharistic Adoration and times of private prayer and meditation.
 This was our Holy Mother’s unique formation method as she told all her followers to always gaze upon the Lord and to be with Him always and in every place.
-Following the Original Contstitutions of Saint Colette of Corbie, our second mother and reformer of the Order of Poor CLares, we strive to live the Gospel Form of Life as it was intended by Saint Clare.
+Following the Original Contstitutions of Saint Colette of Corbie, our second mother and reformer of the Order of Poor CLares in the 15th century, we strive to live the Gospel Form of Life as it was intended by Saint Clare.

 Our community of Annunciation Monastery is blessed and privileged to have the Traditional Latin Mass seven days a week.
 We highly esteem the document SUMMORUM PONTIFICUM of Pope Benedict XVI and rejoice in worshiping Almighty God "In the Mass of the Ages," as the Traditional Latin Mass is often referred.
 "In some regions, no small numbers of the faithful adhered and continue to adhere with great love and affection to the earlier liturgical forms."
 We "adhere" with great respect and appreciation with the priests from the Fraternity of Saint Peter and some of our own diocesan priests who faithfuly serve us.
 A Traditional Latin Mass Calendar is yearly published by Annunciation Monastery.
 For more information please contact the community.